 Botanical Name: Tradescantia pallida

 If you've never grown Purple Heart Plant, you may want to add it to your collection.
-It's a relative of the Wandering Jew plant, and you'll find it's just as easy to grow.
+It's in the spiderwort family along with the Wandering Jew plant, and you'll find it's just as easy to grow.
 T. pallida is also known as Setcreasea purpurea and is sometimes sold under that name.

 Bunches of rich purple, lance-shaped leaves make this a beautiful house plant year-round.
 Pot it in a small decorative container for an eye-catching table accent.
 Or hang it in a basket and let the long, sprawling stems cascade over the side.